Sakurajima-sight/vue-soundcloud/README.md

 3. **Configure `.env` File**

    Configure a `.env` file in the root directory of the project and add your Spotify client ID and secret.
 For instructions on how to obtain these, visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+Additionally, add your Last.fm API key.
+For more information on how to obtain it, visit the [Last.fm API Account](https://www.last.fm/api/accounts) and [Last.fm API Documentation](https://www.last.fm/api).

 4. **Development Mode**